 Alcoholism and drug dependence and addiction, known as substance use disorders, are complex problems.
 People with these disorders once were thought to have a character defect or moral weakness; some people mistakenly still believe that.
-Most addiction professionals and medical researchers now consider dependence on alcohol or drugs to be a long-term chronic illness, like asthma, high blood pressure, or diabetes.
-Most people who drink alcohol drink sensibly, and many people can stop taking drugs without a struggle.
-Nevertheless, some people develop a substance use disorder, use of alcohol or drugs that is compulsive or dangerous (or both).
+However, most scientists and medical researchers now consider dependence on alcohol or drugs to be a long-term chronic illness, like asthma, hypertension (high blood pressure), or diabetes.
+Most people who drink alcohol drink very little, and many people can stop taking drugs without a struggle.
+However, some people develop a substance use disorder – use of alcohol or drugs that is compulsive or dangerous (or both).

 A person will need increasingly larger amounts of alcohol or drugs to get high.